senzing-garage/move/README.md

 ## Overview

 `move` moves records from a file to a queue or another file.
 In other words, it is a general tool for moving records around.
-When it does this is validates each record to ensure that it is valid JSON and contains two necessary key-value
+When it does this it validates each record to ensure that it is valid JSON and contains two necessary key-value
 pairs:  `RECORD_ID` and `DATA_SOURCE`.